giacomogiudice/MPS/README.md

 Speedup will only be obtained if the product of ththe bond dimension and the local Hilbert space dimension are sufficiently large.

 ## References
 1. Schollwöck, U., 2011.
-The density-matrix renormalization group in the age of matrix product states. _Annals of Physics_, 326(1), pp.96-192.
+The density-matrix renormalization group in the age of matrix product states. _Annals of Physics_, 326(1), pp.96-192
-2.Verstraete, F., Murg, V. and Cirac, J.I., 2008.
+2. Verstraete, F., Murg, V. and Cirac, J.I., 2008.
 Matrix product states, projected entangled pair states, and variational renormalization group methods for quantum spin systems. _Advances in Physics_, 57(2), pp.143-224.